dorkamotorka/ebpf-labs/labs/advanced-course/truly-portable-ebpf-a7554c66/index.md

 But that's only half the solution.

-## Embedding BTF Information to eBPF Application Binary
+## Embedding BTF Information into eBPF Application Binary

-Before the program loads on the target kernel, we need to detect the OS and kernel version so we know which BTF file to use for that specific environment.
+Before the program loads on the target kernel, it needs to detect the OS and kernel version to we know which BTF file to use for that specific environment.
 And of course, ideally, we wouldn’t need this step at all—the check should only run if BTF information isn’t already available at the target kernel.

 For this part, the code is taken from [Inspektor Gadget](https://github.com/inspektor-gadget/inspektor-gadget/tree/main), specifically the `btfgen.go` file (you can find it in `ebpf-labs-advanced/lab3`).

 The core piece here is the `GetBTFSpec()` function inside `ebpf-labs-advanced/lab3/btfgen.go`.

 It fetches the right BTF info and passes it into `ebpf.ProgramOptions`, which is what we set when loading our eBPF program into the kernel.

 ```go [main.go] {2-7,11}
 ...